 MAT at Providence Treatment

 At Providence Treatment, we endorse the best practice, integrated MAT approach for the individual client if appropriate and indicated.
+All MAT patients are referred to trusted sources outside of Providence Treatment.
 MAT is primarily used for the treatment of addiction to opioids such as heroin as well as prescription pain relievers that contain opiates.
 The prescribed medication operates to normalize brain chemistry, block the euphoric effects of alcohol and opioids, relieve physiological cravings, as well as normalize body functions without the negative effects of the abused drug.
 Medications used in MAT are approved by the Food and Drug Administration (FDA), and MAT programs are clinically driven and tailored to meet each patient’s needs.
 Combining medications used in MAT with anxiety treatment medications can be fatal.

 Why Medication-Assisted Treatment Works